Old Dominion Monarchs baseball: Notable players

 Old Dominion has produced five first round draft picks in the MLB Draft with the highest selection being Justin Verlander at number 2 overall by Detroit in 2004.
-ODU baseball players have been selected 73 times in the MLB Draft.
+ODU baseball players have been selected 82 times in the MLB Draft.

 Retired numbers

 The ODU Baseball Monarchs have retired two jerseys in their history.
-The jersey number 3 was retired former New York Yankee outfielder and ODU Baseball Head Coach Bud Metheny who compiled an overall record of 423–363–6 during his 31 years at ODU and was induced into the American Association of College Baseball Coaches Hall of Fame in 1984 and the ODU Hall of Fame in 1982.
+The jersey number 3 was retired former New York Yankee outfielder and ODU Baseball Head Coach Bud Metheny who compiled an overall record of 423–363–6 during his 31 years at ODU and was inducted into the American Association of College Baseball Coaches Hall of Fame in 1984 and the ODU Hall of Fame in 1982.
 While playing for the Yankees Metheny won the 1943 World Series.
 Coach Metheny was named the East Region National Coach of the Year in 1963 and the Bud Metheny Baseball Complex where ODU currently plays was named for him.

-The second jersey is number 35 for current Houston Astros pitcher Justin Verlander.
+The second jersey is number 35 for current San Francisco Giants pitcher Justin Verlander.
 Verlander was the second overall pick in the 2004 MLB draft.
-He was induced into the ODU Hall of Fame in 2012 and holds the ODU, Virginia, and Colonial Athletic Association all-time record for career strikeouts and earning Freshman All-American honors.
+He was inducted into the ODU Hall of Fame in 2012 and holds the ODU, Virginia, and Colonial Athletic Association all-time record for career strikeouts and earning Freshman All-American honors.
 As of 2014 Justin Verlander is the only former Monarch to have played in the World Series pitching in two for Detroit in 2006 and 2012.
 In 2006 as a rookie Verlander pitched in games 1 and 5 against the Cardinals going 0–2.
 In the 2012 series Verlander pitched game 1 taking the loss as the Giants swept the Tigers in four games for the championship.
 Verlander won the AL Rookie of the Year in 2006 when he went to his first World Series and has also won the 2011 AL MVP and Cy Young Award.
 He has also pitched two no hitters in his career, once on June 12, 2007 against Milwaukee and again on May 7, 2011 against Toronto.

-Bud Metheny Baseball Complex
+Bud Metheny Ballpark

 The Monarchs have played at the Bud Metheny Baseball Complex since it opened in 1983.
 The complex has a total capacity of 2,500 people with the stadium record being 2,125 on the day of its dedication.
 The facilities contain coaches offices beneath the first base bleachers and the player locker room beneath the third base bleachers.
 In 2009 the field obtained a new video board and in 2011 a batter's eye was erected.
 The facility also has a beer garden in the first baseline foul area, an all turf halo behind home plate, a turf stretching/bunting area, and the Paul Keyes Indoor Hitting Facility.

+In 2025, the complex was demolished and will be replaced by the Ellmer Family Baseball Complex by the 2026 season.